SCI3

 We then look at some of the extreme environments here on Earth and the organisms that can survive there.
 What adaptations do they have that allows them to live in the depths of the ocean with no light, very little oxygen and crushing pressures.
 Or in scalding hot pools of acidic geothermal water.
 Or buried hundreds of metres in the Antarctic ice.

 Following that we look outward to our Solar system and the planets, moons and other objects that make it up.
 We know it’s a dangerous and extreme place with killer temperature extremes, radiation exposure, little to no oxygen, gravity extremes and other deadly conditions.
 Could we find places there that are close enough to Earth extremes that our extremophiles have a chance to survive?
 Is there life out there somewhere?
-You job is to find out!!
+Your job is to find out!!

 This achievement standard involves investigating the evidence related to dating geological event(s).
 This will include: